mendix/docs/content/en/docs/appstore/modules/saml.md

 The base URL used for the links in your SP metadata is determined by the **Application Root URL** [custom runtime setting](/refguide/custom-settings/#general) of your app.
 Change the value for this runtime setting to change the base URL of the links in your SP metadata.
 After changing the **Application Root URL** setting, you have to import the SP metadata into your IdP again.
 {{% /alert %}}

 You can choose what you want to enter for the **Entity Id**, **Organization**, and **Contact person**.
 The SAML module imposes no restrictions and doesn’t apply any validations.
-SAML core specification recommends to “use a URL containing its own domain name to identify itself“ as value for your app’s EntityID.
+The SAML core specification recommends that you “use a URL containing its own domain name to identify itself“ as the value of the EntityID of your app.

 * **Log available days** – If **Log SAML Requests** is checked in the IdP configuration, all login attempts are tracked in the **SAMLRequest** and **SSOLog** entities.
 This setting configures how long those records are kept before removing them.
 A scheduled event runs daily to remove all the files outside that date range.
 This value is mandatory.
 If it is set to 0, all records will be removed daily.